SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 The MMT Base Case has to be adjusted, as Wray does so, in the event of international warfare.

 If the international markets, specifically the FOREX desks, refuse to exchange the global south nation's currency for euro or USD, guess who is at fault?
+Who sparked this economic war?

 It is not MMT or the global south nation at fault, it is the foreign empires.
 Provided the global south nation are driving domestic demand for their currency via